 Generation Z : Fortnite BattleRoyale – father’s frustration, marketer’s pleasure

 As a father of three boys, I know from painful experience how powerful is.
-On the first Saturday night in February, the world could have ended, nothing lured the kids away from the console.
+On the Saturday night in February, the world could have ended, nothing lured the kids away from the console.

 Chart-topping DJ Marshmello gave his first in-game concert on Fortnite – a virtual performance in the world of the squeaky-color shooter game – and alongside my sons, around 10 million were watching.